ShivaranjaniGR/TCL-WORKSHOP/README.md

 - The above script creates a __"openMSP430.ys"__ which can be passed to Yosys for synthesis purpose.
 - It writes all the netlist and all scripts necessary for synthesis into __"openMSP430.ys"__
 - By using __"exec"__ commnad we can run yosys via tcl command and all the logs are stored in openMSP430.synthesis.log
-- If there is an error, it displays a message "Error: Syntesis failed due to errors.
-Please refer to log /home/vsduser/vsdsynth/outdir_openMSP430/$openMSP430.synthesis.log for errors"
+- If there is an error, it displays a message "Error: Syntesis failed due to errors"

 -If there is no error while running synthesis